w0lfschild/mySIMBL/README.md

 ![Banner](web/banner.png)

 mySIMBL is an open-source plugin manager for macOS.
-It lets you discover and install plugins to improve the user experience of macOS without the need for manually cloning or copying files.
+It lets you discover, install and manage plugins to improve the user experience of macOS without the need for manually cloning or copying files.

 [![Chate](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/mySIMBL/Lobby)